 This evening’s dinner and a great continental breakfast the following morning are included in your trip fee.
-Before dinner there will be an hours briefing on the itinerary, convoy procedures, for example use of H/Held radios etc , and Safety Guidelines.
+Before dinner there will be an hour’s briefing on the itinerary, convoy procedures, use of handheld radios and safety guidelines.

-Day 2— 29th Jan — Assemble outside on the grass verge for the day’s track briefing, head down the Clarence River Valley through Bluff and Remuera Stations to Muzzle Station in the Kaikoura Mountains.
-We travel South along the Clarence Valley amongst the spectacular peaks of the Kaikoura Mountains and dominated by the mighty Tapuaenuku, Edmund Hilary’s first conquest.
-Brilliant views of the aquamarine blue waters of the snow fed Clarence River accompany us as we make our way to Muzzle Station and our hosts tonight, Guy and Fiona Redfern who will regale us with lots of stories about this unique High Country Station.
+Assemble outside on the grass verge for the day’s track briefing.
+Head down the Clarence River Valley through Bluff and Remuera Stations to Muzzle Station in the Kaikoura Mountains.
+We travel South along the Clarence Valley amongst the spectacular peaks of the Kaikoura Mountains, dominated by the mighty Mt Tapuaenuku, Edmund Hilary’s first conquest.
+Brilliant views of the aquamarine waters of the snow fed Clarence River accompany us as we make our way to Muzzle Station.
+Here we meet our hosts, Guy and Fiona Redfern, who will regale us with lots of stories about this unique High Country Station.

-Day 3 – 30th Jan —Today we explore Muzzle Station, which remains one of the most remote Station locations in the South Island nestled down the Clarence River Valley between the Kaikoura Seaward Mountain and the Kaikoura Inland Mountain Ranges.
-Our track today is accross the river with plenty of advice from your guide on river crossing techniques.
-We then sidle around the lower mountain slopes with great views of the Station Homestead before embarking on an impressive climb to 4500ft and views that go forever.
+Today we explore Muzzle Station, which remains one of the most remote Station locations in the South Island.
+Nestled in the Clarence River Valley between the Inland and Seaward Kaikoura Mountain Ranges.
+Our track today is across the river with plenty of advice from your guide on river crossing techniques.
+We then sidle around the lower mountain slopes with great views of the Station Homestead, before embarking on an impressive climb to 4500ft and views that go forever.

 We stay a second night in the old “Cobb” homestead and shearer’s quarters, which is always good as it saves packing up that morning and evening meal is provided.

-Day 4 – 31st Jan —Muzzle Station through to Bluff Station or the Clarence Reserve dependant on river levels, to stay in the pretty seaside village of Kaikoura.
+Depending on the level of the river, we take either the Clarence Reserve Track or Bluff Station Track, to stay in the pretty seaside village of Kaikoura.
 The Clarence Reserve is approx. 30,000 acres and is grazed by Muzzle as part of their Lease Tenure agreement.
 After crossing the Clarence the track follows the river valley into a steep sided rocky gorge where we stop for lunch in an idyllic setting around a historic back country hut.
 The climb out of the gorge again takes us very high with great views back down the gorge and out to the Pacific Ocean.

-Accommodation this evening is at the Alpine Pacific Motel on Beach Rd heading North out of Kaikoura, dinner is at the Pier Hotel right out on the point looking back North towards Kaikoura township , a great location overlooking the coastline, so a great chance to relax and enjoy South Island hospitality.
+Accommodation this evening is at the Alpine Pacific Motel on Beach Rd heading North out of Kaikoura.
+Dinner is at the Pier Hotel right out on the point looking back North towards Kaikoura township.
+This is a great location overlooking the coastline and a great chance to relax and enjoy South Island hospitality.
 The New World supermarket is also on Beach Road just North of the Motel near the Motel so don’t forget to restock for breakfasts, lunches and snacks.

 This evening we head to the West Coast town of Reefton, known as “the town of lights” with discovery of very rich gold bearing quartz reefs in the 1860’s the town itself became established about 1870 and immediately became an entrepreneurial and prosperous place.

-With mining came technology and innovation, and in August 1888 Reefton became the first place in New Zealand and the Southern Hemisphere to have a public supply of electricity, even before the fashionable suburbs of London and New York.
+With mining came technology and innovation and in August 1888 Reefton became the first place in the Southern Hemisphere to have a public supply of electricity, even before the fashionable suburbs of London and New York.
 Our stay this evening is at the Reefton Auto Lodge where we will also have our evening meal.

-Day 7 – 3rd Feb — A chance to explore the wild West Coast, Napoleon’s Hill is considered one of New Zealand’s iconic 4WD tracks winding through pristine Beech Forest down into Nobles Creek with 50 ft cliffs either side and we actually drive through two caves before exiting to the Waipuna River.
+A chance to explore the wild West Coast.
+Napoleon’s Hill is considered one of New Zealand’s iconic 4WD tracks, winding through pristine beech forest down into Nobles Creek with 50 ft cliffs either side where we actually drive through two caves before exiting to the Waipuna River.
 In the afternoon we make our way to the Alpine Village of St Arnaud which nestles beside the beautiful Lake Rotoiti where a swim off the jetty is a great way to clean out the dust from the days trekking.

-Day 8 – 4th Feb — We retrace our steps from yesterday travelling down the Main road following the mighty Buller River to Longburn just North of Murchison to explore the delightful forest glades on the Braeburn .
+We retrace our steps from yesterday travelling down the Main road following the mighty Buller River to Longburn, just North of Murchison, to explore the delightful forest glades on the Braeburn .

-The Howard Valley South of St Arnaud will be our entry to more iconic Beech Forests that make the West Coast and Buller Gorge Region so special.
+The Howard Valley South of St Arnaud will be our entry to more iconic beech forests that make the West Coast and Buller Gorge Region so special.
 Our destination is the challenging Porika Track which starts at Lake Rotoroa and switchbacks up to some magnificent views of this lovely lake for a well earned morning tea break.
-We continue through Beech forest glades on the Porika Track after smoko to Howard Valley before heading up the Buller Gorge past St Arnaud to start the afternoon track.
+We continue through beech forest glades on the Porika Track to the Howard Valley before heading up the Buller Gorge past St Arnaud to start the afternoon track.